webdenim/material-components-kit/_pages/index.md

         </h2>
         <p class="mk-section__description">
           Material Components Kit is an SCSS library so it doesn't provide any JavaScript.
-          It's aimed to work with any JavaScript wrapper for MDC-Web.
+          It's aimed to work with any JavaScript wrapper for MDC Web.
         </p>
       </div>
     </div>